-Welcome to the self-guided tour of the Wadsworth Mansion at Long Hill Estate Notable Trees Walk.
+Welcome to the self-guided tour of the Wadsworth Mansion at Long Hill Estate Notable Trees Walk, version 2.0!

-Click on each tree below to learn more about the species and the part it plays in the landscape.
+Click on each tree below to learn more about the species and how trees increase diversity and the health of the ecosystem.

 Large shade tree.
 Open branching with delicate leaflets.
 Interesting bark pattern.

 Large, deciduous conifer.
 Uniform habit; prehistoric in appearance.
 Recovered from near-extinction.
 Native to China.

 Large adaptable tree with large leaves.
 Exfoliating bark creates dramatic camouflage pattern.
 Eastern US native.